 “But paying a blogger to post might influence their opinions,” you might say.
-One comment on Brogan’s post even outrighted equated sponsored posts to “buying opinions.”
+One comment on Brogan’s post even outright equated sponsored posts to “buying opinions.”

-First of all that mentality assumes all sponsored posts are opinion-based to begin with.
+First of all that mentality assumes all sponsored blog posts are opinion-based to begin with.

 It also assumes all sponsored posts are actually written by the blogger.

 It also assumes that non-“sponsored” posts are unbiased to begin with.